Planning is the foundation that helps transform a spark of an idea into a compelling story.

 - Age

-- Personality and traits
+- Personality traits

 - Appearance

-- Any other necessary details.
+- Any other necessary details like backstory, goals, and motivations.

-It is the main character of your novel who drives the story.
-The protagonist is usually the hero or the heroine of the novel who faces a conflict and looks for a resolution.
+This is the main character who drives the whole story.
+The protagonist is the hero or heroine of the novel facing conflict and seeking resolution.
+Think of Bilbo Baggins in The Hobbit or Miles Morales in the Ultimate Comics series.

-Antagonists
+Antagonists (Villain)

 Power Players

 These are the characters who either positively or negatively impact your novel and have the power to change the plot or add a twist.
-If you have any power players, define them, and create their profiles.
+If you have any power players, define them, and build their profiles.

 Mentors

-However, it isn’t necessary to have a mentor in your novel but if you have any, develop their profile too.
+A mentor in a novel is a character who guides the protagonist and acts as their mentor.
+It isn’t necessary to have a mentor but if you have any, develop their profile too.

 Minor Characters